exasol/websocket-api/python/doc/WebsocketAPI.md

-The following data types and properties are used to specify column types in responses from EXASolution.
+The following data types and properties are used to specify column types in responses from EXASOL.

 ```
                 Type                     Properties